Hyper-Feminine Style Is In & It’s More Inclusive Than Ever

-The autumn/winter 2024 runways were as girly as it gets.
-Miu Miu, who previously brought back the micro mini skirt, merged childlike and adult dressing with puffy A-line skirts, embroidered appliqué and extravagant sheer dresses.
+The fall/winter 2024 runways were as girly as it gets.
+Miu Miu, who previously brought back the micro mini skirt, merged childlike and adult dressing with puffy A-line skirts, embroidered appliqué, and extravagant sheer dresses.
 Danish designer Cecilie Bahnsen, who is known for her flowy and romantic silhouettes, sent models down the runway in ruffle gowns with empire waists and corseted leather coats and dresses.
-There were lace bodices from Gucci; voluminous, bright-coloured tulle by Molly Goddard; and dresses with giant bows at Simone Rocha.
+There were lace bodices from Gucci; voluminous, bright-colored tulle by Molly Goddard; and dresses with giant bows at Simone Rocha.

 AdvertisementADVERTISEMENT